klamma/ar-for-eu-book/_chapters/chapters/performance_profiling.md

 Apart from this, the following criteria can be considered for optimization.
 To decide which of these recommendations need to be followed, the application should be profiled first.
 This way, the bottlenecks can be identified.
-For instance, there is no need to reduce the complexity of a mesh if there is script in the scene which does a long calculation each frame.
+For instance, there is no need to reduce the complexity of a mesh if there is a script in the scene which does a long calculation each frame.
 In this case, the bottleneck is in the application's logic and not the rendering process.

 **Avoid computationally intensive shaders**: